 Another "plus" for wakame is that it may help promote weight loss and combat the obesity that can trigger diabetes.
 Diet plans that include seaweed are believed to help reduce body weight and abdominal fat more than those that don't contain seaweed.
 And, mice on a high-fat diet given seaweed gained less weight than their counterparts who did not receive seaweed.
 Finally, two tablespoons of wakame deliver healthy amounts of magnesium, manganese, calcium, copper, phosphorus, and iron – along with a not-too-shabby half-gram of plant-based protein – all at a negligible 5 calories!
 Wakame appears to be an ideal low-calorie food.

 Enrich recipes with wakame

-Versatile wakame can be eaten over tofu, ramen noodles, or rice.
+Versatile wakame can be eaten over organic tofu, ramen noodles, or rice.
 It can also be used in sushi rolls, stirred into soups, and added to quiches.
-Or, serve it in a refreshing cold salad with arugula and kale, topped with soy sauce, rice vinegar, and sesame oil.
+Or, serve it in a refreshing cold salad with arugula and kale, topped with organic soy sauce, rice vinegar, and sesame oil.
 (Pro tip: Wakame's soft, silky texture pairs well with crunchier foods such as cucumbers or water chestnuts).

 You can find wakame seaweed in Asian grocery stores, health food stores, and some supermarkets.
 If you buy it in dried form, it should be rehydrated before use.
 Simply soak it in cool water for five to ten minutes, drain well and enjoy.
 By the way, don't be surprised when the wakame expands greatly, sometimes up to ten times its dried size.